Matt Hill

-Matthew Hill (born January 19, 1968) is a Canadian voice actor working for Ocean Productions.
+Matthew Hill (born January 19, 1968) is a Canadian voice actor working for Ocean Productions, most famous for playing the role of Ed in Ed, Edd n Eddy.

+Early life

+Hill was born in North Vancouver to Therese (née Rochford), who was English originally from Edenbridge and David Hill.

 Career

-His roles include Ed in Ed, Edd n Eddy, Kevin Keene/Captain N in Captain N: The Game Master, Kira Yamato in Gundam Seed and Gundam Seed Destiny, Raphael in Ninja Turtles: The Next Mutation, Ryo Sanada in Ronin Warriors, Carlos in Transformers: Armada, Ironhide in Transformers: Energon, and Artha Penn and Dragon Booster in Dragon Booster.
+Hill's roles include Ed in Ed, Edd n Eddy, Kevin Keene/Captain N in Captain N: The Game Master, Kira Yamato in Gundam Seed and Gundam Seed Destiny, Raphael in Ninja Turtles: The Next Mutation, Ryo Sanada in Ronin Warriors, Carlos in Transformers: Armada, Ironhide in Transformers: Energon, and Artha Penn and Dragon Booster in Dragon Booster.
 He is also the voice of the Wonderbolt Soarin' in My Little Pony: Friendship Is Magic.

-He and Samuel Vincent are often cast together as friends, most famously in the Cartoon Network programme Ed, Edd n Eddy, with Ed (Hill) & Edd (Vincent) and as the two protagonists of the Mobile Suit Gundam SEED franchise; Kira Yamato (Hill) and Athrun Zala (Vincent).
+Hill and Samuel Vincent are often cast together as friends, such as in the Cartoon Network programme Ed, Edd n Eddy, with Ed (Hill) and Edd (Vincent) and as the two protagonists of the Mobile Suit Gundam SEED franchise; Kira Yamato (Hill) and Athrun Zala (Vincent).

-He has one of the most youthful and recognized voices in the voice acting community, often cast in teenage roles because of this.
-His live-action role was his portrayal of Raphael in Teenage Mutant Ninja Turtles III and Ninja Turtles: The Next Mutation.
-He also played the deputy in the live-action movie Shanghai Knights, as well as a dramatized version of Jack Phillips in Titanic.
+Hill is often cast as teenagers due his youthful-sounding voice.
+Hill's live-action role was his portrayal of Raphael in Teenage Mutant Ninja Turtles III and Ninja Turtles: The Next Mutation.
+He also played the deputy in the live-action film Shanghai Knights, as well as a dramatized version of Jack Phillips in Titanic.

-Besides voice acting, he is also an active athlete and avid marathon runner.
-He finished a year-long run around North America in 2008-2009, called the Run for One Planet.
-For the run, he and his partner ran a marathon nearly every day for one year in various cities across the United States and Canada and also gave school presentations and speaking events for environmental awareness.
+Personal life

+Besides acting, Hill is also an active athlete and avid marathon runner.